-To use this feature, simply select an object in Object Explorer, select ApexSQL Refactor from the SQL Server Management Studio / Visual Studio menu and under the Other refactors sub-menu click the Change parameters option.
-Alternatively, press Ctrl+Alt+Shift+Z. The following dialog appears, offering multiple options to modify SQL stored procedure parameters, whether you want to add, remove, update them or even change their order if necessary:
+To use this feature, simply select an object in Object Explorer, select ApexSQL Refactor from the SQL Server Management Studio / Visual Studio menu and under the Other refactors sub-menu, click the Change parameters command.
+Alternatively, press Ctrl+Alt+Shift+Z. The following window appears, offering multiple options to modify SQL stored procedure parameters, to add, remove, update them or even change their order if necessary:

-Once the modifications are made, check the impact of resulting changes against your database by clicking the Preview option.
-ApexSQL Refactor offers detailed preview and analysis mechanism prior to actual parameter change, so you can check the following:
+Once the modifications are made, check the impact of resulting changes against a database with a click on the Preview button.
+ApexSQL Refactor offers detailed preview and analysis mechanism prior to actual parameter change, so the following can be checked:

 The Signature tab provides a CREATE script for the selected procedure or function containing updated parameters.
 This script can be used to create the same procedure or a function in a separate environment or a different database, if necessary:

 The Generated script tab shows a complete SQL script to execute the change.
-If you check the Include summary description option, the header of the generated script will contain the summary for the change parameters procedure, for example:
+If the Summary description option is checked, the header of the generated script will contain the summary for the change parameters procedure, for example:

 The Warnings tab displays any potential problems, like changing a procedure or function type that cannot be applied, or changing a parameter that has been used elsewhere in the procedure’s or function’s body:

-The Sequence tab displays what operations, and in which order need to be done to change parameters, you can simply expand the list and check the operations one by one:
+The Sequence tab displays what operations, and in which order need to be done to change parameters.
+The list can be simply expanded and the operations can be checked one by one:

 The Dependencies tab displays a list of objects that need to be altered to work correctly with the changed parameters.
 ApexSQL Refactor shows all objects influenced by the change and automatically refactored to preserve database integrity:

 Once the modifying SQL stored procedure or function parameters is finished, along with the modification impact analysis, the Create script option can be used to give another final review of modification script, or to apply all the necessary changes, with no fear that a database integrity will be broken.